ZupIT/beagle/CONTRIBUTING.md

 ### **Contribution Guideline**
 Follow the Pull Request submission guidelines below:

-**Step 1.** Search for issues and PRs that relates to your submission.
-You don't want to duplicate effort;
+**Step 1.** Search for issues and PRs that relate to your submission to avoid duplication;

 **Step 2.** Make sure that the issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
 Discussing the design upfront helps to ensure that we're ready to accept your work.